Junior achievement of oki partners, inc. digital Media Policy

-Any social media profile used by JA volunteers, employees, students or supporters that is used professionally, for the promotion of JA or for regular communications is an "Official JA Profile".
-All Official JA Profiles belong to JA and not to any employee or volunteer.
-As the exclusive property of JA all Official JA Profiles will be retained by JA when the employee or volunteer associated with the profile ends his or her relationship with JA for any reason.
-JA retains full rights to all Official JA Profiles, regardless of the wishes of a current or departing employee or volunteer who has operated or maintained the profile while working at JA.
+Any online platform, website, or social media account used by JA volunteers or staff for JA promotion or for JA related communications is an "Official JA Profile."
+As the exclusive property of Junior Achievement, JA will retain all Official JA Profiles when the volunteer/staff associated with the profile ends his or her relationship with JA for any reason.

 Two or more JA volunteers/staff must have access to "admin" status on each Official JA Profile.
 Each JA volunteer/staff who manages or has access to Official JA Profiles will provide the username and password to the social media profiles to the local JA office.

 JA volunteers/staff agree to cooperate in good faith with JA to ensure that JA has the ability to access and control all Official JA Profiles.
 Any JA volunteer/staff who reasonably suspects misconduct related to social media or any violation of this policy must report these suspicions immediately to the appropriate local JA representative.

 "Junior Achievement has given me a sense of what adults go through with budget issues."

 "Junior Achievement reinforced concepts for me to remember later in life."

 "I thought the experience was amazing.
 The presentation was unlike anything I've seen."

 "I liked how the Junior Achievement volunteer explained his job to us."